How to Make an Iced Cappuccino (Copycat Starbucks Recipe)

 Now, bonus question: what is bone dry cappuccino?
 As the name implies, it is bone dry of any milk, yet you still have a foamy milk froth layer.
 Different types of coffee beverages use different types and amounts of milk.
 Still, as you learn more, you’ll start differentiating between them much more quickly and becoming a milk connoisseur just as much as you are about coffee!

-Back to the topic: how do you make a homemade iced cappuccino?
+Back to the topic: how do you make an iced cappuccino?
 Let’s dive in.

 Prepare a single shot of espresso of your choice.
 For a true Starbucks copycat iced cappuccino, brew Starbucks Espresso Roast by NESCAFÉ Dolce Gusto using one capsule if you have a coffee capsule machine, or use 10 g of ground coffee and 40 ml of hot water (1).